 Stratabeat

-Stratabeat takes a singular approach, focusing only B2B tech and cybersecurity, nothing else.
-With a 300+ site database built for benchmarking, they help clients measure progress against real competitors, not just general industry averages.
+Stratabeat focuses exclusively on B2B tech and cybersecurity.
+With a proprietary database of 300+ sites built for benchmarking, they help clients measure progress against actual competitors rather than general industry averages.

-They keep teams focused with just a handful of clients per account lead.
-That level of attention has led to strong results: one company’s organic traffic went up more than 7,000% alongside $41 million extra in annual revenue.
+Additionally, they keep teams focused by limiting clients per account lead.
+That level of attention has produced strong results: one company’s organic traffic grew more than 7,000% alongside $41 million in additional annual revenue.

 Website